Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 So, yeah, you need, you need a pro.

-You can't just put that in the back of your Corolla, you know?
+You can't just put that in the back of your corolla, you know?

-You gotta think about that.
+You got to think about that.

 Yeah.